-With the long history of boating and seafaring, many different captains arose, leading the ship from point A to point B. But the most famous of captains in the history of boating are mostly pirates – because pirates are key figures in stories of mayhem.
+With the long history of boating and seafaring, many different captains arose, leading the ship from point A to point B. But the most famous of captains in the history of boating are mostly pirates – and it’s not the thing you’ll learn from your history homework.
+Because pirates are key figures in stories of mayhem.
 No captain becomes famous all around the world by keeping it in the safe – the most famous ones are either pioneering expeditioners who bravely traveled in the unknown, or were involved in epic stories of danger and adventure in buccaneering.

 Because of boat-based movies such as Pirates of the Caribbean and Treasure Island, it became hard to separate real, historical figures from iconic fantasy characters.
 To help you through it, here are the real-life, famous boat captains of history:

 1. Edward Teach “Blackbeard” (English, c.
 1680 – 1718)

 Living during the Golden Age of Piracy, Edward Teach or “Blackbeard” was one of the most feared and perhaps the cruelest pirate of all time.
 Little is known about his early life and he was presumed to be born sometime before 1690.
 He became a captain on one of the ships he stole and started preying on ships that travel the American coast.
 He relied on projecting a fearsome image with his thick, black beard, as well as by coiling lit fuses under his hat and by slinging multiple pistols and daggers across his chest.
 Tales of his cruel acts were legendary.